+Mark passed away in February of 2013.
+Wayne died on February 2nd, 2026.
 To Mark and Wayne, I owe a great debt of happiness.
 I am a better person for having known them.
-Making music will do that.
+Making music with good friends will do that to a person.
+Mark and Wayne were two of the best.

 The Blue Pearl was a beautiful, but sadly short-lived bar on Cherokee Street in St. Louis.
 Its charm was matched only by the casual, unforced goodness of its owner, Julie Somer.
 She took a shine to the St. Louis old-time community and let us play there.
 Not because we were a draw, but because she liked us and enjoyed our music.
 Blind Pig (Lukas Simpson, Ellen Gomez, and me) played there on a few occasions.
 On one of them, a pro photographer was there and snapped this shot.